 Verizon understands that no two families are alike.
 So Verizon gives parents the power to customize their child’s digital experience through robust parental controls and differentiated product offerings.

-To learn more about Verizon’s suite of parental controls, check out Verizon’s Smart Family tools, and Just Kids—a unique wireless plan designed exclusively for children.
+To learn more about Verizon’s parental controls, check out Verizon’s Smart Family tools.

-To learn more about Verizon’s product offerings designed with kids in mind, including GizmoWatch, GizmoTablet and Hum, check out Verizon’s Family Tech page.
+To learn more about Verizon’s product offerings designed with kids in mind, including GizmoWatch and Hum, check out Verizon’s Family Tech page.

 What is Verizon doing to combat online child exploitation?

 Verizon recognizes that we have an important role to play in combating the use of the internet to exploit children.
-As a leading provider of internet access services, and communications and content platforms through Verizon Media, we understand that the same tools that empower our customers to communicate with family and friends can also be misused to disseminate child sexual abuse material.
+As a leading provider of internet access services and cloud storage we understand that the same tools that empower our customers to communicate with family and friends and safeguard their digital memories can also be misused to disseminate child sexual abuse material.

 We are always looking for further steps we can take to advance this critical effort.
 And you can help, too.